sevmeyer/ktxjuggle/README.md

 Endianness
 ----------

-Binary files are read and written in little endian by default.
+Binary files are little endian by default.
-KTX input files are automatically converted to little endian when the endianness marker is equal to `0x01020304`.
+If the endianness marker is equal to `0x01020304` (little endian byte sequence 0x04 0x03 0x02 0x01),
-To write a big endian KTX file, use the option `--endian big`.
+then a KTX file is read and written in big endian.

 Note that little endian is mandatory for [KTX2].